-The Teaching Service is the select group of patients in the hospital that are being cared for by the residents.
+The Teaching Service is the select group of patients in the hospital who are being cared for by the residents.
 Internists and subspecialists who have admitting privileges admit their most interesting patients to the Teaching Service.
 Patients are admitted from the emergency room, the residents' clinic, general internal medicine practices and subspecialty practices, ensuring a diverse patient population.

 Where have the categorical residents gone after they have graduated?

-Do the residents have enough autonomy in taking care of their patients
+Do the residents have enough autonomy in taking care of their patients?

 What is the benefits package for the residents?